Did everyone successfully ssh into rhino?

 command [flags] [operands]

-: An operand, in this case a special symbol which points to your home directoryNote: Spaces are important here (but not how many).
+ls -a ~ls: The command, in this case for listing directory contents-a: A flag which specifies that hidden files should be listed~: An operand, in this case a special symbol which points to your home directoryNote: Spaces are important here (but not how many).

 If you are in the terminal and things seem “stuck” (a program is running that won’t stop), try the following:

-, Esc : q Enter
+Ctrl-c, Esc, q, Ctrl-d, Esc : q Enter

 Note: These are key commands;

-means press the keys at the same time.Bash can “auto-complete” command and filenames.
-Just start typing and hit Tab
+- means press the keys at the same time.Bash can “auto-complete” command and filenames.
+Just start typing and hit Tab.

-Try ls ~/bioi<Tab>
+Try ls ~/bioi<Tab>.

 Bash maintains a history of the last several commands you executed.
-You can access these by typing history
+You can access these by typing history.

 If you want to run a command similar to one you just executed, you can use the up/down arrow keys to move through the history, edit the line, and re-execute.